angiefunes/Vehicle-builder/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)(https://opensource.org/licenses/MIT)
 ## Description
-Allows users to easily create a README file.
+Use this application to create a new vehicle or update an existing one.

 ## Table of Contents
 [Installation](#installation)